logur/logur/README.md

 Also, this library is not a one size fits all proposal and doesn't try to solve [100% of the problems](https://dev.to/nickjj/optimize-your-programming-decisions-for-the-95-not-the-5-2n42)
 (unlike the official logger proposal), but rather aim for the most common use cases which doesn't include ordering of fields.

-**3. Importing a concrete type**

-As discussed earlier, one should not import the interface in this library directly to the application's code, but instead use adapters, so this problem is basically nonexistent.

 Comparing the slice and the map solution, there are also some arguments against using a variadic slice: